Peer Health Educators

 Frequently Asked Questions

 UCI Center for Student Wellness & Health Promotion Peer Health Educators (PHEs) provide information to the campus communities about health and wellness.
 While PHEs encourage, endorse, and promote healthy norms and behaviors, they also challenge and confront unhealthy social norms and individual behaviors.
-The health topics PHEs focus on include: alcohol/tobacco/other drugs, sexual health/healthy relationships, nutrition, emotional wellbeing, and wellness which encompasses stress management, self-care, and time management.
+The health topics PHEs focus on include: alcohol/tobacco/other drugs, sexual health/healthy relationships, nutrition, body image, emotional well-being, and wellness which encompasses stress management, self-care, and time management.
 While all PHEs will receive some education in all topic areas, you will be asked to choose one focus area during your time as a PHE.